bosun-ai/swiftide/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 **Swiftide** is a straightforward, easy-to-use, easy-to-extend asynchronous file ingestion and processing system.
-It is designed to be used in a RAG (Research Augmented Generation) system.
+It is designed to be used in a RAG (Retrieval Augmented Generation) system.
 It is built to be fast and efficient, with a focus on parallel processing and asynchronous operations.

-While working with other Python based tooling, frustrations arose around performance, stability and ease-of-use.
-Thus Swiftide was born.
+While working with other Python-based tooling, frustrations arose around performance, stability, and ease of use.
+Thus, Swiftide was born.
 Ingestion performance went from multiple tens of minutes to a few seconds.

 Part of the [bosun.ai](https://bosun.ai) project.
 An upcoming platform for autonomous code improvement.

-We <3 Feedback, project ideas, suggestions and complaints are very welcome.
+We <3 feedback: project ideas, suggestions, and complaints are very welcome.
 Feel free to open an issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>